-The City of Winter Park’s Keep Winter Park Beautiful & Sustainable Advisory Board Green Schools Grant Program awards mini grants to schools serving Winter Park to help support their efforts to achieve sustainability goals and beautify their campus while engaging and educating students Pre-K through grade 12 in the practices of sustainability.
+The City of Winter Park’s Keep Winter Park Beautiful & Sustainable (KWPB&S) Advisory Board Green Schools Grant Program awards mini grants to schools serving Winter Park to help support their efforts to achieve sustainability goals and beautify their campus while engaging and educating students Pre-K through grade 12 in the practices of sustainability.
 In addition, KWPB&S Winners receive funding to cover the cost of USGBC Green Classroom Professional Certification.

-2019 KWPB&S Green School Grant Winners
+2020 KWPB&S Green School Grant Winners

 |All Saints School||Install a new water bottle filling station in the outdoor classroom that will reinforce student’s and school staff habit of using reusable water bottles and provide fresh water.|